 The Taupō Volcanic Zone is a dominating geological feature within the Bay of Plenty Region.
-It runs from Lake Taupō to Whakaari (White Island).
-The most significant features within the Taupō Volcanic Zone are the four active cone volcanoes Mt Ruapehu, Tongariro and, Ngauruhoe and Whaakari (White Island).
-It also includes two of the most productive caldera volcanoes in the world; Okataina and Taupō.
+It runs from Mount Ruapehu to Whakaari (White Island).
+The most significant features within the Taupō Volcanic Zone are the four active cone volcanoes Mt Ruapehu, Tongariro, Ngauruhoe and Whaakari (White Island).
+It also includes two of the most productive caldera volcanoes in the world; Ōkataina and Taupō.
 Although a number of these volcanos lie within our neighbours' boundaries (Waikato CDEM Group), any one of them could have an eruption that would significantly affect our communities.
-That could mean we experience ashfall, pyroclastic density currents, ground deformation and landslides.
+Volcanic hazards range from those associated with volcanic unrest, such as, ground shaking and deformation, to volcanic eruptions which can produce destructive near source hazards like ballistics, lahar flows and pyroclastic density currents as well as distal hazards like ashfall.

-Severe Weather, flooding, coastal inundation, and drought
+Severe Weather - storms, flooding, coastal inundation, heatwaves, and drought

 Many parts of our region have experienced severe weather and flooding; they are the Bay of Plenty's most frequent hazards.
-Even small severe weather events can cause surface flooding, slips and road closures, damage lifeline utilities, homes, and the natural environment.
+Even small severe weather events can cause surface flooding, landslides and road closures, damage lifeline utilities, homes, and the natural environment.
 Our low-lying coastal communities are also vulnerable to coastal inundation, particularly when high tides and storm surges occur at the same time.
-These issues can also be intensified when high sea levels restrict river drainage, increasing flooding risk.
+These issues can be intensified when high sea levels restrict river drainage, increasing flooding risk.

 Our rohe is also home to ten major river systems, all of which have the potential to cause widespread flooding.
-While most of our major rivers have flood protection schemes, the ongoing effects of climate change means that even significant engineered solutions will be put under increasing pressure.
+While most of our major rivers have flood protection schemes, the ongoing effects of climate change mean even significant engineered solutions will be put under increasing pressure.

-At the other end of the weather spectrum, droughts are also likely to become more prevalent to the Bay of

-Plenty as a result of climate change.
+At the other end of the weather spectrum, droughts and heatwaves are also likely to become more prevalent in the Bay of Plenty as a result of climate change.
 Currently the National Institute of Water and Atmospheric Research (NIWA) forecasts a net reduction in rainfall of 2-4% for much of the Bay of Plenty as of 2100.
 These droughts can have severe effects on the economic environment through reducing crop yields.
-They can also result in water restrictions in towns and cities across the rohe.